-Training programs should address the roles to be performed by the different groups, and include drills and exercises to enable assessment of the interactions between the various groups involved in IAMP.
+Training programs should address the roles to be performed by the different groups, and include drills and exercises to enable assessment of the interactions between the various groups involved in accident management.
 A set of drills should be developed to cover multi-unit events and external events.

-The purpose of conducting regular drills and integrated exercises is to confirm and maintain that each of the essential elements related to procedures, equipment and personnel of the IAMP has a high degree of assurance of effectiveness, should an accident occur.
+The purpose of conducting regular drills and integrated exercises is to confirm and maintain the essential elements related to procedures, equipment and personnel used, should an accident occur.